chastitywhiterose/Chastity-Chess-Chapters/book/ChastityChessChapters.md

 For now, I intend to teach you the basic rules of how each piece moves by isolating them from the other pieces and highlighting the empty squares they can move to by highlighting those squares in green.
 Just think "green means go," as in a traffic light.

-Below is a picture of what the chessboard typically looks like if you are playing on a computer chess program.
-This is how the pieces are arranged.
-The chess set used is called Merida and it is one of the piece sets available on lichess.org where I play chess online.
+Below is a picture of what the chessboard typically looks like if you are playing a computer chess program.
+This picture shows how the pieces are arranged.
+The chess set used is called Merida, and it is one of the piece sets available on lichess.org, where I play chess online.

 ![Chess_Start.png](https://chastitychesschallenge.com/wp-content/uploads/2025/03/chess_start.png)

 I will next explain the names of each of these pieces and how they move.

 The first piece that you will want to learn is the pawn.
-The pawns are the most abundant piece on the board and each side (black and white) has 8 of them to start with.
+The pawns are the most abundant piece on the board, and each side (black and white) has 8 of them to start with.
 They only move in one forward direction (away from the side they started on)

 ![Chess_Pawn_Move.png](https://chastitychesschallenge.com/wp-content/uploads/2025/03/chess_pawn_move.png)

-Pawns can move one square forward except that they can also move two spaces on their first move.
-Notice that the left pawn is in its starting position and has not moved yet, so it can move to either square in front of it highlighted in green, but only on this first move.
+Pawns can move one square forward, except that they can also move two spaces on their first move.
+Notice that the left pawn is in its starting position and has not moved yet.
+Because of this, it can move to either square in front of it highlighted in green, but only on this first move.

 Pawns capture other pieces differently than the way they move onto empty spaces.
 They capture only one space diagonally forward.
 Consider the following image:

 ![Chess_Pawn_Capture.png](https://chastitychesschallenge.com/wp-content/uploads/2025/03/chess_pawn_capture.png)

 The white pawn can capture either of the two black pawns on the blue squares because they are diagonally one space in front.
 Notice that the white pawn cannot capture the pawn exactly one space in front.
-It only can move that way if the square is empty.
+It can only move that way if the square is empty.

 The previous two pages contain everything you need to get started with moving pawns.
 There is another rule called en passant that I will cover later in the special rules at the end of this chapter because it is quite rare to see.
 The main thing right now is to learn how each piece moves.
 Also, I want to explain my convention of how I use color in this book.